skolenik/svyset_manifesto/README.md

 *  Balance things around/avoid weird outlying samples/spread the sample across the whole population
 *  Optimize costs vs. precision via [Neyman-Chuprow](https://support.sas.com/documentation/cdl/en/statug/63962/HTML/default/viewer.htm#statug_surveyselect_a0000000208.htm) or more complicated allocations

-### Cluster samples
+### Cluster Sampling

-Cluster, or multistage sampling design = sampling groups of units rather than the ultimate observation units.
+Cluster, or multistage sampling design = sampling groups of units (clusters), rather than the ultimate observation units.
+Common examples of randomly sampled clusters include:

-*  Geographic units (e.g., census tracts) in f2f samples
+*  Geographic units (e.g., census tracts) in face-to-face surveys
-*  Entities in natural hierarchies (e.g. healt care providers within practices hospitals e.g. students within classes within schools)
+*  Entities in natural hierarchies (e.g. health care providers within practices within hospitals, or students within classes within schools)

-Why?
+Why do complex sampling designs employ cluster sampling?

-*  Complete lists of all units are not available, but survey statistician can obtain lists of administrative units for which residence or other relevant eligibility status of observation units can be easily identified
+*  Complete lists of all units are not available, but the survey statistician can obtain lists of administrative units for which residence or other relevant eligibility status of observation units can be easily identified
-*  Reduce interviewer travel time/cost in f2f surveys
+*  Reduce interviewer travel time/cost in face-to-face surveys
-*  Interest in multilevel modeling of hierarchical structures
+*  Analytic interest in multilevel modeling of hierarchical structures

-Terminology: PSU = primary sampling unit = cluster
+Terminology: PSU = primary sampling unit = cluster for analytic purposes

+### Unequal Probabilities of Selection

-### Unequal probabilities of selection
+Why do complex sampling designs assign unequal probabilities of selection to different population units?

-Why?

 *  Directly oversample (smaller) subpopulations of interest (e.g., ethnic/racial minorities) that would not have sufficient
         sample sizes in an equal probability of selection method (epsem) sample
-*  Indirectly oversample, by selecting areas with higher concentration of the target rare population
+*  Indirectly oversample, by selecting areas with a higher concentration of the target rare population
 *  Result of multiple stage/cluster sampling
-   - Most f2f samples are designed with probability proportional to size (PPS) sampling at the first few stages, fixed sample size at last stage $\Rightarrow$ approximately EPSEM.
+   - Most samples for face-to-face surveys are designed with probability proportional to size (PPS) sampling at the first few stages, fixed sample size at last stage $\Rightarrow$ approximately EPSEM.
 In many cases, the sample size at last stage of selection (e.g. the size of a household) is unknown in advance.
-   - If measures of sizes are not accurate, or nonresponse depends on cluster (size), no longer EPSEM
+   - If measures of sizes are not accurate, or nonresponse depends on cluster (size), no longer EPSEM.
 *  Unintended result of multiple frame sampling
     - dual phone users, i.e., those who have both landline and cell phone service, are more likely to be selected.

-### Weight adjustments
+### Weight Adjustments

-Why?
-Corrections for...
+Why are design weights (computed as the inverse of the probability of selection) adjusted further?
+These adjustments are designed to be corrections for...

 *  eligibility
 *  frame noncoverage
 *  frame overlap in multiple frame surveys
 *  statistical efficiency
-*  nonresponse (unavoidable in real world)
+*  nonresponse (unavoidable in the real world)

-### Sampling is about doing the best job for the money
+### Sampling is about doing the best job for the money!

-In the end of the day, all of the sampling features are there for 1+ of the following reasons:
+At the end of the day, all of the complex sampling features described above are employed for 1+ of the following reasons:

 *  Save money